World of Farland

 How did you make the maps?

 I drew many of them years ago by hand.
 After that, I used Profantasy's Campaign Cartographer for a period.
 The maps currently up on the 5e site, however, were made using Adobe Photoshop and Adobe Illustrator.
+Lately I have started redoing some of the maps with Procreate on an iPad.

 Why do you spend your time on this?